Description

 To use the AddClamped

-method, you need to have an instance of a Vector3
+method, call it on an instance of Vector3

-object.
-You will pass a reference to the vector you want to add and a maximum length as parameters.
+, passing in the vector to add and the maximum length as parameters.
 The method will return a new Vector3

 that is the result of the addition, clamped to the specified maximum length.